-Typically, we use a résumé to showcase the very best of our professional history.
-We use our résumé to show off our skills, we pepper it with appropriate action verbs to illustrate our contributions to past employers, and we attempt to paint a picture of ourselves within it to show just how perfect we are for the position with your company.
+Typically, we use a traditional resume (or CV) to showcase the very best of our professional history.
+We use our resume to show off our skills, we pepper it with appropriate action verbs to illustrate our contributions to past employers, and we attempt to paint a picture of ourselves within it to show just how perfect we are to prospective employers.

 On the contrary, failure provides a unique opportunity for us to learn and respond.
 When things go well or go right the first time, we lose the opportunity to take a new approach.
 We lose the chance to have a different experience or gain a new perspective.